Important Leadership Strategies for Employee Retention

-In a recent webinar on employee retention, Randy Goruk began by discussing the various reasons that people are currently leaving organizations.
+In our webinar on employee retention, Randy Goruk began by discussing the various reasons that people are currently leaving organizations.
 The list included:

 • Insufficient or bad leadership